simplystudios/CameraX/README.md

 # Camera X
-Camera X sample
+Camera X sample this is a camera x example you can use this project for your as well as commercial use.

-this is a camera x example you can use this project for your as well as commercial use and you are not allowed to re upload this project on github or any source.
+camera x is a library made by google to implement camera inside a linear you can read more info at https://developer.android.com/training/camerax